Lesson 1: Focus on the Tableau

 What Is it All About?

 Klondike employs 52 cards.
 They come in four suits with 13 ranks each.
 Some of the cards are arranged as piles in the tableau.
 Sometimes, the piles are also called rows.
 We will use the terms pile or stack to avoid confusion.
 The remaining cards are now the stock.
 When playing, you aim to sort and place all cards in the foundation.
 In Klondike, you will always draw and reveal a single card from the stock.
 You can only move it from the waste if you can legitimately place it in the tableau or the foundation.
-You can find more information on the game’s setup and course in our Solitaire manual.
+You can find more information on the game’s setup and course in our Prioritize Freeing Cards

 What seems easy at first might turn into a pitfall when attention strays.
 For example, many players try to get plenty of cards from the stock into the game early on.